ruthvikk1214/roboshop-deployment/README.md

 RoboShop is a microservices-based e-commerce application consisting of multiple frontend, backend, database, cache, and messaging services.

-This project focuses on implementing an end-to-end DevOps and DevSecOps workflow where infrastructure, application deployment, security, monitoring, and logging are automated using modern cloud-native tools.
+This project focuses on implementing an end-to-end DevOps and DevSecOps workflow where infrastructure provisioning, application deployment, security, and monitoring are fully automated using modern cloud-native tools.

 ---